Dear Wellness Customer,

-Significant abnormalities in any area of the hemogram should be brought to the attention of your health care provider.
+Significant abnormalities in any area of the Hematology Wellness Panel should be brought to the attention of your health care provider.

-Glucose or blood sugar is the most frequently ordered of all clinical chemistry tests and is primarily a screen for diabetes or hypoglycemia.
-The pancreas manufactures insulin which converts sugars into a usable form of energy for the body.
+• Glucose, or blood sugar, is the most frequently ordered of all clinical chemistry tests and is primarily a screen for diabetes or hypoglycemia.
+The pancreas manufactures insulin, which converts sugars into a usable form of energy for the body.
 This test is greatly affected if you are not fasting.
-Variations in glucose levels could also be due to Cushing's syndrome, tumors, and liver diseases.

-Total Protein in the blood is an indicator of your general health, nutrition, and defense against infection.
+• Total Protein in the blood are proteins that are indicators of your general health, nutrition, and defense against infection.
 Total protein is made up of both albumin and globulin fractions.
 Albumin acts as a transport mechanism for substances such as drugs, antibiotics, etc. Proteins are normally too big to pass through the kidneys.
 Low values are associated with kidney, liver, and/or bowel disease or with nutritional deficiency such as protein starvation.
 High values may indicate that a disease process may be causing your body to overproduce various proteins.
 Dehydration can also increase albumin concentration.
 The most common causes of increased globulins are chronic infections, rheumatoid arthritis, lupus erythematosus, and multiple myeloma.
 Decreased globulins may be due to an inherited inability to make globulin.
 These people are susceptible to infections.

-Blood Type (ABO and Rh) are the most common type of antigens found on your red blood cells.
-You can have A antigens and your blood type would be “A".
-You can also have B antigens and your blood type would be type “B”.
+• Blood Type (ABO and Rh) are the most common type of antigens found on your red blood cells.
+You can have A antigens and your blood type would be “A”.
+If you have B antigens your blood type would be type “B”.
 If you do not have “A” or “B” antigens, your blood type is “O”.
 You can also have both “A” and “B” antigens present and then your blood type would be “AB”.